Mr-Smarty/brick-sorter/readme.md

 -   Use `spacebar` to capture from camera and autofill part number and color after confirming.
 -   Manually enter info.
 Either part number and color **OR** element ID is required.
+-   Fill in the set number in addition to part info to add a part directly to a certain set.
+(Useful if you are trying to complete a specific set or have parts decorated with set specific stickers).

 Use `ctrl`+`o` at any time to preview your part/color choice.